Sharp well-posedness and ill-posedness of the Navier-Stokes initial value problem in Besov-type spaces: Introduction

 The topic of well-posedness of the problem (1.1) in various function spaces has been deeply investigated during the past 50 years.
 In 1964 Fujita and Kato \cite{FUJK64} obtained the first result on this topic by proving that the problem $(1.1)$ is locally well-posed in $H^s(\mathbb{R}^n)$ for $s\geq\frac{n}{2}-1$ and globally well-posed in $H^{\frac{n}{2}-1}(\mathbb{R}^n)$ for small initial data.
 These results were later extended to various other function spaces, cf. \cite{BAR96, CAN97, FABJR72, GIG86, GM89, KAT84, KOCT01, LEM07, PLA96, TER99, WEI81} and references cited therein.
 Note that the literatures listed here are far from being complete; we refer the reader to see \cite{CAN04} and \cite{LEM02} for expositions and more references.
-Here we particularly mention that by Cannone \cite{CAN97} and Planchon \cite{PLA96}, the problem (1.1) is well-posed in the Besov spaces $B^{s}_{pq}(\mathbb{R}^n)$ for $s\geqslant-1+\frac{n}{p}$, $1\leqslant p<\infty$, $1\leqslant q\leqslant\infty$, and by Koch and Tataru \cite{KOCT01}, it is well-posed in $BMO^{-1}$.
+Here we particularly mention that by Cannone \cite{CAN97} and Planchon \cite{PLA96}, the problem (1.1) is well-posed in the Besov spaces $B^{s}_{pq}(\mathbb{R}^n)$ for $s\geqslant-1+\frac{n}{p}$, $1\leqslant p<\infty$, $1\leqslant q\leqslant\infty$ (for $q=\infty$, this means that it is well-posed in the closure of $S(\mathbb{R}^n)$ in $B^{s}_{p\infty}(\mathbb{R}^n)$, and in what follows, similar remark should be made in any case where the $\infty$ index appears), and by Koch and Tataru \cite{KOCT01}, it is well-posed in $BMO^{-1}$.
 Note that the inhomogeneous version $bmo^{-1}$ of $BMO^{-1}$ is the largest initial value space in which the problem (1.1) is known to be locally well-posed.

 On the other hand, in 2008 Bourgain and Pavlovi\'{c} \cite{BP08} proved that the problem (1.1) is ill-posed in the Besov space $\dot{B}^{-1}_{\infty\infty}(\mathbb{R}^n)$.
 Yoneda \cite{Yon10} further proved that (1.1) is ill-posed in the Besov spaces $\dot{B}^{-1}_{\infty q}(\mathbb{R}^n)$ and the Triebel-Lizorkin spaces $\dot{F}^{-1}_{\infty q}(\mathbb{R}^n)$ for $2<q\leqslant\infty$.
 Recently, Wang \cite{Wang} proved that the problem (1.1) is also ill-posed in the Besov spaces $\dot{B}^{-1}_{\infty q}(\mathbb{R}^n)$ for $1\leqslant q\leqslant 2$, which is a remarkable result because previously it had been commonly conjectured that (1.1) is well-posed in $\dot{B}^{-1}_{\infty q}(\mathbb{R}^n)$ for $1\leqslant q\leqslant 2$ due to the fact that they are smaller than $BMO^{-1}$.
 Note that all the above-mentioned ill-posedness results also hold for the corresponding inhomogeneous spaces, because all the arguments used in \cite{BP08}, \cite{Yon10} and \cite{Wang} also work for the corresponding inhomogeneous spaces.